Markov decision process: Category theoretic interpretation

-Application

-Continuous-time Markov decision processes have applications in queueing systems, epidemic processes, and population processes.

 Alternative notations

 The terminology and notation for MDPs are not entirely settled.
 There are two main streams — one focuses on maximization problems from contexts like economics, using the terms action, reward, value, and calling the discount factor β or γ, while the other focuses on minimization problems from engineering and navigation, using the terms control, cost, cost-to-go, and calling the discount factor α.
 In addition, the notation for the transition probability varies.